openshift/origin-server/node/README.writing_cartridges.md

 in asterisk are a list of files.
 Entries ending in an other character are considered files.
-OpenShift will not attempt to change files to directories or vice versa, and your cartridge may fail to operate if files are miscatergorized and you depend on OpenShift to create them.
+OpenShift will not attempt to change files to directories or vice versa, and your cartridge may fail to operate if files are miscategorized and you depend on OpenShift to create them.

 Any lines starting with `~/` will be anchored at the gear directory rather than the cartridge directory.